 Bogus Basin, Idaho

 Bogus Basin is right outside of Boise and caters mostly to locals, but it compares favorably with many well-known popular destination resorts in our opinions.
+For this review we visited once and lucked out with great conditions.

 |Review Date||December 2015|